VALE ROYAL

 There are 10 sections to Body Of Work, each named after a different somatic region.
 There are poems of the Hands, poems of the Lungs, Spine, Heart and Belly, etc. Subject matter is widely varied: there are urban poems, satirical and humourous verses, elegiac pieces, love poems, haikus and erotica, and a few longer pieces including ‘De Havilland’ (about the poet’s airman-father who flew in night-fighting Mosquitoes in WWII).
 These are highly-crafted lucid verses which take the reader into an emotive landscape of literary vision; these are poems which clearly set out to communicate something of human experience.

-Edition: eBook – digital format
+Edition: eBook – visit download page

 MCCOOL